yifding/REL/README.md

 - **Case-sensitive**: This setup is suitable for properly written texts (e.g., news articles) and is the default setup of the REL package.
 In this setup, we use the `ner-fast` FLAIR model, which is case-sensitive.
 The results reported in the REL paper are based on this model.

 - **Case-insensitive**: This setup is well suited for noisy texts (e.g., queries), where entity mentions can be (often) lowercased.
-In this setup, we use the `ner-fast-with-lowercase` model, which is the `ner-fast` FLAIR model trained on randomly cased and uncased text.
+In this setup, we use the `ner-fast-with-lowercase` model, which is the `ner-fast` FLAIR architucture trained on randomly cased and uncased text.
 This variant is the default setup of our API.

 Below is a comparison of these two models on [CoNLL-2003 NER](https://www.clips.uantwerpen.be/conll2003/ner/) dataset.